will-chrizt/UST_Training/Concepts/Certificates.md

 ### **Certificate Management in Kubernetes**

-Managing certificates is critical for maintaining cluster security.
-Here’s how Kubernetes handles certificates:

 1. **Initial Setup**:
    - Tools like `kubeadm` generate the cluster CA and initial certificates for the API server, kubelet, and other components during cluster initialization.